 There are many different types of reinforcement materials you can use for concrete.
 Each type of material offers different advantages and disadvantages.
 So, one may be better for your project than another.

 When using reinforced concrete, generally you start by creating forms in the size and shape you need each piece of concrete.
 Then, you fill the form with the reinforcement material.
 Once everything is in place, the Houston cement mixing truck comes and your concrete contractor pours the custom-formulated concrete into a form.

 The traditional and most common option for reinforcement is steel bars, also known as rebar.
 These bars are placed at certain distances based on your engineer’s recommendations to help your concrete structure stand up to strong tension forces.

 Another option is wire mesh.
 Also known as welded steel fabric, this option uses steel bars crisscrossed in a mesh-like pattern.
 You can use wire mesh on its own or in addition to rebar reinforcement.
 By itself, it’s best for preventing crack formation in the concrete.

 A more recent invention for concrete reinforcement is glass fiber reinforcement.
 This has been around for a couple of decades and offers a lightweight, anti-corrosion option for reinforcing concrete.
 It’s similar to steel options and allows for thinner concrete pouring.

-When you need superior concrete options, choose our experts at Texas Concrete Ready Mix.
+When you need superior concrete options, choose our experts at TEXAN Concrete Ready Mix.
 We offer custom ready mix concrete formulation for commercial and residential projects.
 We are a leading Houston concrete supplier offering state-of-the-art solutions for you.
 Use our online concrete calculator to help you estimate how much concrete you need and contact us for a free quote!